Stephen Howe is a professor at the Department of English at Fukuoka University, Japan.

 I am also interested in how we communicate ‘yes’ and ‘no’.
 I have received a three-year grant from the Japan Society for the Promotion of Science to research ‘jearse’ and ‘dow’ in America and the origins of ‘yes’ and ‘no’ in human language.
 To read more about my research or to take the Dow Jearse Survey, visit yesandno.info

 I was originally a medical student at Newcastle University in England, but after studies in Newcastle, Würzburg and Freiburg in Germany, Lund in Sweden and Ghent in Belgium, I received my PhD in languages and linguistics from the University of London.
 After graduation, I worked outside university starting an internet and publishing company for university and research writing in English.
-I returned to academic life relatively recently, to Fukuoka University, the largest university in western Japan.
+I returned to academic life about ten years ago, to Fukuoka University, the largest university in western Japan.
 I am the author of The Personal Pronouns in the Germanic Languages (De Gruyter) and co-author of the PhraseBook for Writing Papers and Research in English.
 The Kindle version of the PhraseBook is a Top 100 Best Seller on Amazon.com in Science Education Research (March 2014).

 If you are thinking of studying English at Fukuoka University, please browse my Teaching and Classes and Studying at Fukuoka University pages for an idea of some of our classes.